 Similarly to how the Internet Computer is controlled by the Network Nervous System, a decentralized application on the IC can be controlled by a community.
 The Internet Computer’s built-in solution for a DAO (decentralized autonomous organization) that tokenizes and decentralizes a dapp is called the Service Nervous System (SNS).
-In the process of creating an SNS, new tokens are minted and sold in a community-based fundraising.
-The dapp’s control is handed over to the SNS and everyone who has SNS tokens can contribute to decisions on how the dapp evolves going forward.
+In the process of creating an SNS, new tokens are minted and swapped.
+The dapp’s control is handed over to the SNS and everyone who holds SNS tokens can contribute to the decisions on how the dapp evolves going forward.
 This allows distributing the power and ownership of the dapp over a number of parties, thereby eliminating single points of failure and gaining censorship resistance.
 Moreover, the newly created tokens can be used to create incentives to foster user adoption and participation.

 The Internet Computer scales its capacity horizontally by creating new subnets that host additional canisters — just like traditional cloud infrastructure scales by adding new machines.
 Once the IC's Network Nervous System (NNS) decided to create a new subnet, it selects a group of spare nodes that have joined the IC but have not yet been allocated to any subnet and creates the initial configuration of the new subnet.
 The selected group of nodes then begins to form a new subnet blockchain.

 In any large-scale distributed system, it is inevitable that individual nodes fail due to hardware breaking, network connectivity issues, or even the owner deciding to remove the nodes from the network.
 In such cases, the IC's Network Nervous System selects a spare node that replaces the failed node in its subnet.
 The new node then joins the subnet and performs a state synchronization with its existing nodes and begins contributing to the subnet blockchain's consensus protocol.